BoltzExchange/boltz-backend/docs/funding-addresses.md

 # 🏦 Funding Addresses

-Funding Addresses are standalone onchain lockup addresses that can be created before a swap is linked.
+Funding Addresses are standalone onchain lockup addresses that can be created before a swap exists.
 They let clients receive or pre-fund coins first and only later attach those funds to an eligible swap.

 They are especially useful for **Submarine Swaps**, where the client has to